grafana/unused/CONTRIBUTING.md

 Thank you for your interest in contributing to Grafana unused project!
 We welcome all people who want to contribute in a healthy and constructive manner within our community.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

-This document is a guide to help you through the process of contributing to Grafana Plugin SDK for Go.
+This document is a guide to help you through the process of contributing to Grafana unused.

 ## Become a contributor

 You can contribute to Grafana Plugin SDK for Go in several ways.
 Here are some examples:

-- Contribute to the Grafana SDK for Go codebase.
+- Contribute to the Grafana unused codebase.
 - Report bugs and enhancements.

 For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/).